Died aged c. 91

 Commemorated on 2 plaques

 Following his return from America John Cowper Powys (1872-1963) poet & author lived here for a short time in 1936 during which he began his book "Maiden Castle"

-High Street, Dorchester, United Kingdom where he lived
+High Street, Dorchester, United Kingdom where they lived

 John Cowper Powys Bu'r nofelydd yn byw yng Nghorwen rhwng 1935 a 1955.
 Yma yr ysgrifennodd ddwy nofel o bwys sef Owen Glendower a Porius.
 The novelist lived in Corwen from 1935 to 1955.
 He wrote two major novels Owen Glendower and Porius while here.

-London Road, Corwen, United Kingdom where he was
+London Road, Corwen, United Kingdom where they was